dokc/best-practices-research/common/README.md

   storageClassName: <storage-class-name>
 ```

-Finally the FIO Deployment should look like as follows:
+Finally, the FIO Deployment should look like as follows:

 ```yaml
 apiVersion: apps/v1